-Elle was recently quoted in an article regarding the #NotAStripper hashtag debacle.
-Here's a snipped from the article in The Daily Dot:
+I was recently quoted in an article regarding the #NotAStripper hashtag debacle.
+Here's a snippet from the article in The Smoke & Mirrors:

 As the art of pole dance has moved from the strip club stage to exercise studios and international competitions, "polers" have flooded social media with photos and videos of impressive, sometimes death-defying acrobatic tricks.